yxxTries/MiniTransformer/README.md

 # MiniTransformer

-A minimal GPT-style language model built from scratch in PyTorch.
+A minimal GPT-style language model built from a small section of shakesperean text.

 ## Features